Alejo-digilytics/NER_with_preprocess/README.md

     Option Simple: Data Frame with columns "Sentences", "Words", "POS" and "Tag" "Sentences": number of the sentence in the word and empty the rest of the sentence "Words":token of the word
-        "POS": Part of speech ffor the token (based on Spacy) "Tag": BILUO tag with entity and position
+        "POS": Part of speech for the token (based on Spacy) "Tag": BILUO tag with entity and position

-    Option Simple: Data Frame with columns "Sentences", "Words", "POS", "Tag" and "NER" "Sentences": number of the sentence in the word and empty the rest of the sentence "Words":token of the word
+    Option Combined: Data Frame with columns "Sentences", "Words", "POS", "Tag" and "NER" "Sentences": number of the sentence in the word and empty the rest of the sentence "Words":token of the word
-        "POS": Part of speech ffor the token (based on Spacy) "Tag": BILUO tag with entity and position "NER": general entities for the token given by Spacy
+        "POS": Part of speech for the token (based on Spacy) "Tag": BILUO tag with entity and position "NER": general entities for the token given by Spacy